-Physical infrastructure (such as ducts and poles used to deploy networks) represents a significant proportion of the investment in NGA networks.
-Measures aimed at facilitating greater use of existing physical infrastructure can reduce the civil engineering works required to deploy new networks, significantly lowering costs.
+Physical infrastructure (such as ducts and poles used to deploy networks) represents a significant proportion of investment in NGA networks.
+Measures aimed at facilitating greater use of existing physical infrastructure can reduce the civil engineering works required to deploy new networks, thereby significantly lowering costs.

-In this report, "physical infrastructure" refers to civil engineering infrastructure able to accommodate electronic communications networks, such as ducts, chambers, manholes and poles, in line with the definition used in the Broadband Cost Reduction Directive (BCRD).
-As a consequence, dark fibre and the unbundling of fibre or copper lines are not included in the scope of physical infrastructure.
+In this report, "physical infrastructure" refers to civil engineering infrastructure capable of accommodating electronic communications networks, such as ducts, chambers, manholes and poles, in line with the definition used in the Broadband Cost Reduction Directive (BCRD).
+Accordingly, dark fibre and the unbundling of fibre or copper lines are not included in the scope of physical infrastructure.

-Based on a questionnaire completed by NRAs, this report depicts the different approaches taken regarding the regulation of access to physical infrastructure.
-Out of the 34 NRAs that provided answers to the BEREC questionnaire, 26 are regulating access to physical infrastructure as a result of their market analysis.
-Eight NRAs do not impose any remedies with regard to physical infrastructure on any of the markets, either because the relevant market is deregulated or because other remedies/legal instruments are deemed to be sufficient or more appropriate.
-Almost all NRAs dealing with access to physical infrastructure in their market analysis (25 out of 26) answered that it is regulated under market 3a, while three of these NRAs also regulate it under market 3b (in addition to 3a) and two of these NRAs also regulate it under market 4.
-Further details, notably on the remedies applied, can be found in section 4.
+This report depicts the different approaches taken regarding the regulation of access to physical infrastructure, based on a questionnaire completed by NRAs,.
+Of the 34 NRAs which responded to the BEREC questionnaire, 26 regulate access to physical infrastructure, pursuant to the results of their market analyses.
+Eight NRAs do not impose physical infrastructure remedies on any relevant market, either because the relevant market is deregulated, or because other remedies/legal instruments are deemed to be sufficient or more appropriate.
+Almost all NRAs dealing with access to physical infrastructure in their market analyses (25 out of 26) indicated that access to physical infrastructure is regulated under market 3a, while three of these NRAs also regulate it under market 3b (in addition to 3a) and two of these NRAs also regulate it under market 4.
+Further details, including the remedies applied, are set out in Section 4.

-There are potential challenges to the existing regulatory structures, which might arise in the future due to a number of factors, including:
+Potential challenges to the existing regulatory structures may arise in future due to a number of factors, including:

-- Technological changes that might require a redefinition of the markets and physical infrastructure remedy.
-This might include greater convergence in wireless and fixed services, or between markets 3a, 3b and 4; - Increased infrastructure-based competition (promoted by access to physical infrastructure) within Markets 3a or 4, such that continued regulation of access to physical infrastructure within these markets might need to be derived from a modified greenfield assessment (see Annex 3 for consideration of modified greenfield arguments in this context); - The development of offers of access to physical infrastructure from alternative operators (notably under the BCRD), to the point where the SMP status of the incumbent operators regarding physical infrastructure could be questioned; - A recognition that the competition concerns which might need to be addressed by the physical infrastructure remedy are wider than the concerns identified by the NRA under the market review process (the remedies on physical infrastructure thus being constrained by reference to the existing market's competition concerns).
+- Technological changes that might require reconsideration of the relevant market definitions, and of the physical infrastructure remedy.
+This might include greater convergence in wireless and fixed services, or between markets 3a, 3b and 4; - Increased infrastructure-based competition (promoted by access to physical infrastructure) within Markets 3a or 4, such that the arguments for SMP in those markets and hence continued regulation of access to physical infrastructure within these markets might arise from a modified greenfield assessment (see Annex 3 for consideration of modified greenfield arguments in this context); - Offers of access to physical infrastructure from alternative operators (notably under the BCRD), to the point where the SMP status of the incumbent operator(s) regarding physical infrastructure could be called into question; - A recognition that the competition concerns which could be addressed by means of the physical infrastructure remedy are wider than the concerns identified by the NRA under the market review process (the remedies on physical infrastructure thus being constrained by reference to the existing market's competition concerns).